akhilqt/collaborative_cnn_team07/report.md

 This project combined CNN-based classification with collaborative GitHub workflows.
 Model v1 and model v2 were trained on animal and plant datasets respectively, then cross-evaluated.
 Results show:

-- strong performance on own datasets
+- average-to-strong performance on own datasets
 - very limited transfer to other domains

-The project also practised using branches, pull requests, and clear repository organisation.
+The project also practised using branches, pull requests and clear repository organisation.